 The final step to better manage the team creation process is by configuring security settings.
 You can specify the number of mandatory owners and members and choose permanent owners and members that will be added by default.

 Your permanent owners will be included in all private channels.
-In this way, you have better control over what information is shared in teams created from the template.
+This way, you have better control over what information is shared in teams created from the template.

 Additionally, you may choose if the requester is automatically added as a team owner.